-If you don’t mind paying more, then the best city in Taiwan to live in is Taipei.
+The best city in Taiwan to live in is Taipei.
 You’ll have access to public transportation, plenty of English support, and western amentities.
 Another great city you can choose is New Taipei.
+It’s more affordable and adjacent to Taipei.

 As you read through this guide, I’ll cover the following points to help you make a decision: